adamtow/autocuts-admin/docs/index.md

 ![Autocuts Setup #3](https://adamtow.github.io/autocuts-admin/images/autocuts-personal-automation-3.png)

-Now, whenever you open one of your selected apps, Autocuts will run in the background.
+Now, whenever you open one of your selected apps, Autocuts will run in the background and evaluate all Autocut files located in monitored iCloud or Dropbox folders.
+If allowed, the shortcuts referenced by the Autocut files are run automatically.

-Autocuts created by Autocuts Admin or a Destination Service will be processed and their shortcuts run.

-You can limit how often Autocuts performs its evaluation by installing LimitKit and configuring Autocut's LimitKit Interval in Settings.

-## What is an Autocut?
-An Autocut is a text file stored on iCloud Drive or Dropbox that instructs Autocuts to run a shortcut automatically while you use your iOS device during the day.
-Each Autocut has the following properties

-- **shortcut**: the shortcut to run.
-- **input**: text input that will be sent to an Autocut's shortcut when run.
-- **date**: the date and time that an Autocut can first be run.
-- **expires**: the amount of time in minutes after the scheduled date that an Autocut can still be run.
-Shortcuts of expired Autocuts will not run.
-Autocuts can also be set to never expire.
-- **device**: the name of the iOS device that can run this Autocut.
-Leave blank to run the Autocut on any device.
-- **activate**: set to true to open the Shortcuts app before running the Autocut's shortcut.
-Used for those shortcuts that do not run properly in the background.
-- **onSuccess**: what happens to the Autocut after successfully running.
-You can choose between doing nothing, disabling the Autocut, resetting it, or deleting it.
--**limitkit**: options for controlling how often the shortcut runs via [LimitKit](#limitkit).
+By installing [LimitKit](#limitkit), you can control how often Autocuts evaluates and runs individual shortcuts on your device.

+****

 ## Creating Autocuts
 Autocuts can be created in a number of ways.
 Any shortcut or application that can write to the Shortcuts folder on iCloud Drive or a Dropbox folder can create an Autocut.